 2. A unit member shall not be subject to an involuntary transfer more than once in any three year period.

-3. A unit member may be involuntarily transferred without regard to 1 or 2 above, if his/her position is eliminated.
+3. A unit member may be involuntarily transferred without regard to 1 or 2 above, if his/her assignment is eliminated.

 4. A unit member in prescriptive evaluation status may be involuntarily transferred without regard to 1 or 2 above.